jason82autotech/SVG-Logo-Maker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description:
-The application enables users to enter inputs into a inquirer prompt in order to generate a logo "logo.svg" file which contains the users desired results as an SVG image.
+The application enables users to enter inputs into an inquirer prompt in order to generate a "logo.svg" file which contains the users desired results saved as an SVG image.

 ## The Challenge